 There is no decency in vanity, stand tall and ignore the judgmental glare of others.

-There were not many buses in Roscommon, but I knew what she meant.
-Hygiene is important and personal hygiene a must.
+There were not many buses in Roscommon, but I knew what she meant. what if you were in a traffic accident?

 Possibly one of the most important and difficult lessons to learn, to be content with what you have, for there will always be greater and always those who are less well off.

-Despite employing this mantra for life, the words usually fail to find resonance until we find ourselves under the weather.
+Despite employing this mantra for life, the words usually fail to resonate until we find ourselves under the weather.
 Truer words could never be spoken.

 In Ireland tea is the solution to many of life’s great problems.
+Tea and sympathy when your Mom sees you are having a hard time with something.
 Despite having an ample supply of both Barry’s and Lyons teabags here in NY, nothing compares to a hot drop of tea at home.
-There is nothing like hearing the click of the kettle before your mother drops the welcome words “tea anybody”.
+There is nothing like hearing the click of the kettle before your mother drops the welcome words, “Tea anybody?”

-Irish mammys and most mams in general have to be the most selfless breed who inhabit earth.
-Happy to give you the clothes of their back, their sense of giving is eternal.
+Irish mammys and most mams in general have to be the most selfless breed who inhabit the earth.
+Happy to give you the clothes off their back, their sense of giving is eternal.

 From the other angle, if someone invites you to their home, never show up empty handed (you should be carrying something, so both arms are not the same length!).
 It’s the gesture, even a pack of biscuits (aka cookies).

 Still something my mother catches me on, don’t be vulgar.
-There is nothing endearing about a lady with a filthy mouth.
+There is nothing endearing about a filthy mouth.

-My mother taught my about stamina, endurance and stomaching things you don't like.
+My mother taught me about stamina, endurance and stomaching things you don't like.
 My brother taught me how to hide my left over crusts behind the toaster.